 Guidance for teachers or teams of teachers on how to set up their grading design to ensure grades reflect learning.

-Teachers should work in collaborative teams to develop a grading design for arriving at the quarter and final grades.
+Teachers should work in collaborative teams.
+The teams will develop a plan for calculating the quarter and final grades.

-Guidance for teachers related to the separation of achievement and work habits are below:
+Guidance for teachers related to the separation of achievement and work habits:

 - Homework for practice or preparation for instruction may account for no more than 10 percent of a quarter grade.

-- Class participation may be included in a student’s grade if it is based on the quality of a student response and not the quantity of responses.
-If a team will include class participation in a student’s grade, guidelines for assessing must be included in the course syllabus.
+- Class participation may be included in a student’s grade when based on the quality of a student’s response and not the number of responses.
+If a team includes class participation in grades, guidelines for assessing must be included in the course syllabus.

-- Students will not be given extra credit or grades for activities such as bringing in classroom materials, providing parent/guardian signatures, participating in fundraising/charitable events, or participating in non-curricular activities.
+- Students will not be given extra credit or grades for activities such as:

-Teams may choose either the 4 point grading scale or the 100 point grading scale.
-In addition, quarter grades may be calculated using a weighted category or total point system.
+Teams may choose either 4 point grading scale or the 100 point grading scale.
+Quarter grades may be calculated using a weighted category or total point system.

-Collaborative teams are encouraged to set grading design so that no one assignment/assessment counts more than 30 percent of the quarter grade.
+Collaborative teams are encouraged to set the grading plan so that no one assignment/assessment counts for more than 30 percent of the quarter grade.
 This will ensure that no one assignment has an impact on the quarter grade.

-Grading designs should be approved by the department administrator and be given to students and parents/guardians at the beginning of the course as referenced in the Communicating with Students and Parents section.
+Grading plans should be approved by the department administrator.
+These plans should be given to students and parents/guardians at the beginning of the course as referenced in the Communicating with Students and Parents section.